sunnybhambhani/todayslearning/inProgress/beyond_basics_unlocking_hidden_capabilities_of_k8s.md

 As you can see in this example, PodDisruptionBudget ensures that our intended replicas are always up and running, even during disruptions.

 ### Init Containers

 This is a very interesting concept in Kubernetes, and I have used it a couple of times in various implementations.
-- The main purpose of `initContainers` is to run before the main application container, lets say if the application container is dependent on some other jobs/functions/scripts to run and that is only required during the startup of the application container, there initContainers are used.
+- The main purpose of `initContainers` is to run before the main application container, let's say if the application container is dependent on some other jobs/functions/scripts to run and that is only required during the startup of the application container, there `initContainers` are used.
 - Another thing to keep in mind is that once the job/function/script is completed successfully (the exit code should be 0), this container is terminated, freeing up resources and then only the application container is started.
 - If this initContainer fails, the application container will not start; therefore, we must use this with caution.
 - Like containers, this is also an array in the pod/deployment manifest file, so we can run as many supporting initContainers prior to the application starting.
-- Furthermore, because the initContainers (array items) will execute one after the other, their order is important.
+- Furthermore, because the `initContainers` (array items) will execute one after the other, their order is important.
+- Point to note is initContainers doesn't support `lifecycle`, `livenessProbe`, `readinessProbe`, `startupProbe` reason being they must run to completion.

+Before we dive in a practical implementation covering initContainers, let's see where we can use them:
+-